pylipp/sdd/README.md

     sdd install <app>=<version>

-To update an app, run
+To upgrade an app, run

-    sdd update <app>
+    sdd upgrade <app>

 To uninstall an app, run